-Wetlands not deemed to be significant (i.e., provincially significant, coastal or wetlands >0.5 ha) are considered Natural Green Spaces of the NHS under the City of Mississauga Official Plan (City of Mississauga 2011).
-No other components of the Natural Green Spaces designation (i.e., woodlands >0.5 ha not meeting requirements for significance, watercourses outside of a significant valleyland and natural areas >0.5 ha with uncommon vegetation) were identified on the Subject Lands.
+Wetlands not deemed to be significant (i.e., provincially significant, coastal or wetlands >0.5 ha) are considered Natural Green Spaces of the NHS under the City of Mississauga Official Plan (2011).

 Three wetland vegetation communities associated with the online farm ponds were identified on the Subject Lands.
-These vegetation communities are small features that are not considered Significant Natural Features and do not support provincially rare vegetation species, turtle basking/overwintering habitat or significant amphibian breeding habitat.
+These features are defined as Natural Green Spaces under the City of Mississauga Official Plan (2011).
+The wetland vegetation communities are associated with small features that are not considered Significant Natural Features and do not support turtle basking/overwintering habitat or significant amphibian breeding habitat.
 All three of these features are less than 0.05 ha in size, provide limited ecological functions and are of cultural origin.
-Furthermore, these features convey flows to a downstream storm sewer and therefore, do not provide a hydraulic function within the watershed.
-Due to the anthropogenic nature of these features, the lack of predominant emergent hydrophytic vegetation and the non-native species present, these wetlands are not considered sensitive features and are therefore not proposed for retention within the NHS.
+As such, these vegetation communities do not satisfy minimum size criteria to be defined as supporting wetlands (i.e., >0.5 ha and <2 ha) within the CRWNHS (CVC 2015).
+Furthermore, these features convey flows to a downstream storm sewer and, therefore, do not directly contribute to the hydrologic function of the watershed, in accordance with the wetland definition provided within the Credit River Subwatershed Natural Heritage System Strategy (CVC 2015).
+Due to the anthropogenic nature of these features, the lack of predominant emergent hydrophytic vegetation and the non-native species present, these wetlands are not considered low functioning features and are therefore not proposed for retention within the NHS.
+Furthermore, as noted in section 5.1, the artificial ponds on the Subject Lands are not within the CVC regulation limit (Figure 3, Appendix A), therefore, these features may be removed without the prior written approval of CVC.